MIJOTHY/FOR_FLUX_SAKE/README.md

 # Advanced Patterns

 In a larger application, you'll find yourself writing the same flux boilerplate over and over again.
-This get's fairly tedious fairly quickly.
+This gets fairly tedious fairly quickly.
 There are a few simple ways you can reduce boilerplate through abstraction of a flux application.
 Many independent flux implementations tend to just take different approaches to reducing boilerplate, and don't provide much more (other than server-side rendering, or 'isomorphism' to be fancy).
-I'll be using some ideas borrowed from gaearon in an example app he made, and are pretty much just vanilla flux but with some nice abstractions.
+I'll be using some ideas borrowed from gaearon in an example app he made, and these ideas stay to true to vanilla flux but with some nice abstractions.

 Incidentally, gaearon has his own flux implementation that offers some very nice things on top of reduction of boilerplate (the isomorphism typical to flux implementations, but also hot-loading, stores as pure functions, and more).